KatTheGit/sylvan-row/assets/README.md

     - A mid-range attack
     - A difficult to hit long-range attack
   - If you hit an opponent, you switch to the next attack.
 Hitting an opponent with the last attack doesn't switch attacks.
 Missing any attack resets it to the first one.
-- **Secondary** - Create Order
+- **Secondary** - Rocket Jump
-  - Fire a volley of three large rockets.
-  - These do significant damage but also easily destroy walls.
+  - Launch a rocket under yourself, that damages opponents in an AOE and boosts you forward.
 - **Dash** - Hasty Dispatch
   - Holding **Dash** lets you wallride.
   - Wallriding makes you move alongside a wall, at an increased speed.